Canrenone: Medical uses

-One study compared 166 treated with canrenone to 336 given conventional therapy lasting 10 years.
-Differences in systolic and diastolic blood pressure was observed between both patient groups where, patients treated with canrenone, showed a lower blood pressure compared to conventional therapy.
-Uric acid was lower in the group treated with canrenone; however, no differences were seen in potassium, sodium, and brain natriuretic peptide (BNP) levels.
-Left ventricular mass was also lower in the group treated with canrenone and a greater progression of NYHA class was observed in the control group compared to patients treated with canrenone.
+One study compared 166 people treated with canrenone to 336 people given conventional therapy, both for 10 years.
+Overall, people that were treated with canrenone displayed a lower number of deaths and longer survival compared to the placebo group.
+Patients treated with canrenone had lower systolic and diastolic blood pressure compared to conventional therapy.
+Uric acid was lower in the group treated with canrenone, as was left ventricular mass, and a greater progression of NYHA class was observed in the control group compared to patients treated with canrenone.
+However, no differences were seen in potassium, sodium, and brain natriuretic peptide (BNP) levels.

-Another study concluded that treatment with canrenone in patients with chronic heart failure improves diastolic function and further decreased BNP levels.
+A separate study concluded that treatment with canrenone, alongside optimal therapy, in patients with chronic heart failure improved diastolic function and further decreased BNP levels.